msakai/haskell-sequitur/README.md

 _SEQUITUR_ is a linear-time, online algorithm for producing a context-free grammar from an input sequence.
-The resulting grammar is a compact representation of original sequence and can be used for data compression.
+The resulting grammar is a compact representation of the original sequence and can be used for data compression.

 Example: